-This page provides an illustrated explanation of 63 art terms which are often used in this web site.
+This section provides an illustrated explanation of 63 art terms which are often used in this web site.
 A few Italian terms which are not included in the Oxford Concise Dictionary of Art Terms, are written in italics.
 The terms in the upper table are linked with the definitions/illustrations of the lower table.
-Click here for the names of the Stones of Rome.
+Another page shows an illustrated directory of the Stones of Rome.

 |acanthus in page 1||aedicule in page 1||amorino in page 1|